Courses – Faculty of Science

 Entomology and Biosecurity

 More than half of all described species are insects, and even more species await discovery and description.
 Insects at every trophic level above plants dominate terrestrial and freshwater food chains.
 Examines the evolution of insects, the importance of their role in terrestrial ecosystems, and the problems posed by insects as biosecurity invaders in non-native environments.
-A sound understanding of BIOSCI 320 or equivalent is assumed.
+A sound understanding of BIOSCI 320 or 338 or equivalent is assumed.

 Biogeography